finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 - [ ] TSC to invite contributors to present their project
 - [ ] FINOS TSC approves/rejects the contribution
 - [ ] (optional) If additional socialization is required, the Executive Director may bring projects to the FINOS Governing Board
+- [ ] Update the contribution status to "Engaged" by sending another email to **LF Legal Representative** with the name of the project and its new status.

 ## TSC Findings / Report
 *TSC to enter findings summary here.*